-NOTE: If the connection via M5d for metrics reporting is temporarily unavailable, the consumption reports are expected to be stored on the UE for some time until connectivity to 5GMSd AF is restored and send as collection later to the 5GMSd AF.
+NOTE 1: If the connection via M5d for metrics reporting is temporarily unavailable, the consumption reports are expected to be stored on the UE for some time until connectivity to 5GMSd AF is restored and send as collection later to the 5GMSd AF.
 Details are left to implementation.

+NOTE 2: Metrics reporting for MBS is not specified by TS 26.517 [X] in this release.

 Details of the metrics reporting API are provided in clause 11.4, and for 3GP-DASH based downlink media streaming services, the 3GPP-defined metrics reporting scheme and metrics report format are defined in clause 11.4.3.

 A reporting client identifier may be included in the metrics report.
 If available to the Media Session Handler, its value should be a GPSI value as defined by TS 23.003 [7].
 Otherwise, the reporting client identifier should be represented by a stable and globally unique string.